Choking

 - Encourage the casualty to cough to clear the blockage.

-- If this is ineffective give up to 5 back blows – lean the casualty forward and apply enough force between the shoulder blades to clear the blockage.
+- Give up to 5 back blows – lean the casualty forward and support them.
+Apply enough force with your hand, between the shoulder blades, to clear the blockage.

 - If the casualty becomes unconscious, commence CPR.